Skip to main content

 Quick Pay may be disabled for an individual shift if:

-Traba has disabled Quick Pay for this shift (e.g. a complex shift or a shift that requires verification with the business partner after the shift is completed)
+• Traba has disabled Quick Pay for this shift (e.g. a complex shift or a shift that requires verification with the business partner after the shift is completed — see below for more details).

-If Quick Payment is disabled for one or more of these reasons, your payment for the shift will revert to the traditional 2-day bank transfer method.
+If Quick Pay is disabled for one or more of these reasons, your payment for the shift will revert to the traditional 2-day bank transfer method.

 Is there a cost for using Quick Pay?

 Yes, using Quick Pay incurs a fee of 1.5% of the total transferred amount or $0.50, whichever is greater.
-This will automatically be removed from your payout.
+This will automatically be deducted from your payout.

 Troubleshooting Common Issues